Ferret Diet Recommendations

 Foods high in carbohydrates and fibers like fruits, bananas, sugary cereals, dairy products and vegetables should be avoided.
 These foods can have a negative effect on their digestive system and cause health problems.
 Use caution when offering store bought ferret treats since many of these are high in carbohydrates.
 Check the label before you buy!
 Small pieces of cooked chicken or fish can be offered as rewards.

-Dog food and cat food are NOT appropriate diets for ferrets and can cause health problems.
+Dog food is NOT an appropriate diets for ferrets and can cause health problems.

 Since ferrets naturally eat frequent small meals, food and fresh clean water should be available at all times.
 Most ferrets drink readily from water bottles and all ferrets seem to enjoy splashing in water bowls.